 Rudy and Jill met and married in 1985 in Ft.
 Myers, Florida.
 Other than their voyages, they’ve spent most of their lives in Florida ever since.
 While in Ft.
 Myers, they became interested in boats, and Rudy built a few small vessels for rowing, sailing and fishing under power.
 Like most couples, the reality of making a living consumed the majority of their time—they worked a number of jobs.
 After relocating to Port St. Joe, Florida, in 1990, they realized that this was not the life they wished to lead.

 They knew they wanted to live aboard a boat and cruise for as much time as possible.
 Inspired by reading about the boats of George Buehler, the adventures of Eric and Susan Hiscock, and, especially, the cruises and philosophy of Lin and Larry Pardey, Rudy and Jill became confident they too could construct their own boat and live the cruising lifestyle within modest means.

-The Pardeys had completed two circumnavigations and published eleven books on cruising.
+The Pardeys had completed two circumnavigations and published 11 books on cruising.
 All of their journeys were made on two wood custom-made sailboats, which they built, that sailed without engines.
-Two of their books, The Self Sufficient Sailor and The Cost Conscious Cruiser, became the basis for the Sechez’s mantra.
-Both of these books emphasize simplicity, economy, and espouse a philosophy of less is more.
+Two of their books, The Self Sufficient Sailor and The Cost-Conscious Cruiser, became the basis for the Sechez’s mantra.
+Both of these books emphasize simplicity and economy, and espouse a philosophy of less is more.

 Their initial project was to build a 37-foot wood sailboat from the “Jenny” stock plans by George Buehler—quite an undertaking, considering they only had experience in building small boats.
 Jill purchased an industrial sewing machine and made all of the sails.
 What they lacked in experience, they more than made up for with determination.
 They began construction alongside their house in 1992 and completed Horzo in 1995.
 Following the advice of the Pardeys, they launched the boat without an auxiliary engine.